hacl-star/hacl-star/snapshots/README.md

 This directory contains several code snapshots of C code extracted from HACL*.

-These snapshots can be removed and regenerated from the top-level makefile if you have a correct installation of F*, Kremlin and Z3 using `make extract-new` from within the root directory.
+These snapshots can be removed and regenerated from the top-level makefile using `make extract-new` (assuming you have correctly installed F* and KreMLin).

 ## Directory structure